NanoClem/docker-compose-grafana-mysql/README.md

 ```bash
 docker-compose up -d
 ```
+Chek if both grafana and mysql container are running by running `docker ps`.

 You can check that both the database and the table were created on start :
 ```bash